-Ace Anglia is a user-led advocacy organisation, working with people with learning disabilities across Suffolk.
+Ace Anglia is a user-led advocacy organisation, working with people with learning disabilities and autistic people across Suffolk.
 Ace is a registered charity & company limited by guarantee.
 Ace is user-led, meaning organisational and strategic decisions are made jointly by a board of Trustees & an Advisory Group.

 - One to one advocacy